DylanMeeus/springboot_jwt_blog/_posts/2016-01-18-how-to-build-your-customer-trust-through-soc-2.markdown

 ### Security

 A big part of Auth0 is our continual deployment.
 We deploy three to four times a day without downtime.

+{% include tweet_quote.html quote_text="A big part of Auth0 is our continual deployment.
+We deploy three to four times a day without downtime." %}

 To make this work, we need to be continually testing and integrating new code through staging and into production.
 Nobody at Auth0 can push to production without the approval of another team member, and no code goes live without making its way through our continuous integration and delivery server.
 This orchestrates all the tests needed for each job: